-People identify symptoms of depression more readily in women than menNovember 14th, 2012 in Psychology & Psychiatry /
+People identify symptoms of depression more readily in women than menNovember 14, 2012 in Medicine & Health / Psychology & Psychiatry

 The ability to correctly identify signs of depression depends on the gender of both the identifier and the person with depression, as well as individual psychological differences, according to research published November 14 by Viren Swami from the University of Westminster, UK.